Diversity, Equity, and Inclusion

 CONTENT & CURRICULUM

-In addition to conscious curriculum development, LCWS makes a commitment to DEI work through investing in training and education for our faculty and staff, our students, and our parent community.
-This has included parent workshops on deconstructing the Thanksgiving myth, a full-day teacher workshop on talking with students about racism, and a Waldorf-specific training on racial identity development for our DEIJA group.
+In addition to conscious curriculum development, LCWS commits to DEI work through investing in training and education for our faculty and staff, our students, and our parent community.
+This has included parent workshops on deconstructing the Thanksgiving myth, a full-day teacher workshop on talking with students about racism, a day-long workshop on anti-racism and a Waldorf-specific training on racial identity development for our DEIJA group.

 DIVERSITY & INCLUSION FUND SCHOLARSHIPS